farblos/yet-another-teensy-makefile/README.md

 The remaining top-level configuration variables are:

 - `LIBRARIES`
-  List of additional Teensyduino libraries to use in the project, like `LiquidCrystal` or `Wire`.
+  List of additional Teensyduino libraries to use in a project, like `LiquidCrystal` or `Wire`.
 For example:

     ```make